-- Absa offer personal loans that range from R250,00 to R350,000 with loans terms from 35 days to 84 months.
+- Absa offers personal loans that range from R250,00 to R350,000 with loan terms from 35 days to 84 months.
 Absa claims that if you’re offered a lower interest rate elsewhere, they’ll beat it.
 Their personal loans include a monthly service fee and an initiation fee just as Nedbank does.

 - Nedbank currently offers personal loans between R2,000 and R300,000 with loan terms from 6 to 72 months and interest rates ranging from 10% to 27.5%.
 It is important to note that Nedbank charges an initial admin fee as well as a monthly admin fee.

 Alternative personal loan providers in South Africa

 In addition to the above leading South African banks, there are other banks such as African Bank, Virgin Money and Tyme Bank to name but a few.
 You can also get a short-term loan from leading private lenders like Boodle, UDU, Wonga and Capfin to name but a few.